michael2012z/BitBible/markdown/KJV/files/Gen.md

 9. And the servant put his hand under the thigh of Abraham his master, and sware to him concerning that matter.

-10. And the servant took ten camels of the camels of his master, and departed; for all the goods of his master were in his hand: and he arose, and went to Mesopotamia, unto the city of Nahor.for: or, and
+10. And the servant took ten camels of the camels of his master, and departed; for all the goods of his master were in his hand: and he arose, and went to Mesopotamia, unto the city of Nahor.

-11. And he made his camels to kneel down without the city by a well of water at the time of the evening, even the time that women go out to draw water.that…: Heb. that women who draw water go forth
+11. And he made his camels to kneel down without the city by a well of water at the time of the evening, even the time that women go out to draw water.

 12. And he said, O Lord God of my master Abraham, I pray thee, send me good speed this day, and shew kindness unto my master Abraham.